-Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that can block the flow of air into the vehicle.

-- Clear snow off the hood to improve visibility and help decrease moisture drawn into the vehicle. - Use of non-GM approved hood deflectors can adversely affect the performance of the system. - Keep the path under all seats clear of objects to help circulate the air inside the vehicle more effectively. - If fogging reoccurs while in vent or bi-level modes with mild temperature throughout the vehicle, turn on the air conditioner to reduce windshield fogging.
+- Clear away any ice, snow, or leaves from air inlets at the base of the windshield that could block the flow of air into the vehicle. - Clear snow off the hood to improve visibility and help decrease moisture drawn into the vehicle, which may improve long term system performance. - Keep the path under the front seats clear of objects to help circulate the air inside of the vehicle more effectively.